Jonnerop/cm1-group6/self-assessments/BookCollectionManager.md

 ### Page styling:

-I learned a new phrase in doing this, the ``!important`` when overriding css.
-I should start to use ``rem`` instead of ``px`` as a rule.
+I learned a new phrase in doing this, the `!important` when overriding css.
+I should start to use `rem` instead of `px` as a rule.

 ### Self-assessment

-I relied heavily on the starter code for the component, enhancing it to my liking and adding the "move elements" functionality.
+I relied heavily on the starter code for the component, enhancing it to my liking, extracting the Book component and adding the "move elements" functionality.
 I consciously chose to focus on CSS styling.
 During pair programming this morning, I realized my vanilla CSS skills were quite rusty.
 Since I’ve really only been using Tailwind in this course, I wanted a proper refresher, so I directed my focus toward improving my CSS skills.
 I used ChatGBT 4 to solve some css issues, that arised because of the other stylesheet overriding my component styling.

 Working on this assignment with my team was fun, and doing these exercises (separate from the project) using Git branches has really helped build my confidence with Git.
 Repetition is essential for me, and it’s extremely helpful to have the team available on Zoom, so when questions arise or if I forget something, I can ask and receive help right away.